craftercms/docs/source/new-ia/reference/managing-secrets.rst

 This section details how to encrypt passwords, access keys or other sensitive information in a configuration file managed through Crafter Studio.

-The encrypted properties work in the following project configuration files:
+Examples of project configuration files where encryption would make sense include:

  - Engine Project Configuration (``/config/engine/site-config.xml``)
  - Studio AWS Profiles (``/config/studio/aws/aws.xml``)